How To Book

 Occasionally due to ill health / cancellations etc we have last minute deals – these are always offered to our existing customer database (via our Facebook page) at least a week before appearing on the Internet.
 Click here for charter prices.

-It is obviously necessary for the skipper to have sailing qualifications and/or practical experience in coastal waters commensurate with the type of yacht chartered.
-With little or no support services on the west coast, if things do go wrong, a lot depends on your own ability to improvise to enable you to continue your charter without returning to base.
-Our insurers ask for RYA Coastal Skipper or commensurate experience as a minimum standard for the Skipper and the First Mate must be able to get the boat to a place of safety if the Skipper is incapacitated – which usually equates to something comparable to RYA Day Skipper.
-Many of our charterers don’t have a certificate to their name but have sufficient experience.
+It is obviously essential for the skipper to have appropriate sailing qualifications and significant practical experience in coastal waters.
+Our insurers ask for RYA Coastal Skipper Practical (Tidal) or extensive practical experience as a minimum standard for the Skipper and the First Mate must be able to get the boat to a place of safety if the Skipper is incapacitated – which usually equates to something comparable to RYA Day Skipper.
+Many of our charterers don’t have a certificate to their name but have extensive practical experience.
 Feel free to either email or phone us for a chat if you aren’t sure whether your experience is sufficient.
-Please have to hand a brief synopsis of your sailing experience – as Skipper – on a similar vessel and in tidal waters only.
-If you do not have the experience required, we would be pleased to offer one of our RYA certified Instructors to skipper for you.
+Please have to hand a brief synopsis of your sailing experience – as Skipper – on a similar vessel and in tidal waters only – do not include any non-tidal sailing, trips where you were not skipper or flotillas or motor boat trips etc. If you do not have the experience required, we would be pleased to offer one of our RYA certified Instructors to skipper for you.
 He or she should occupy a cabin to him/herself and you would be responsible for his/her food.